vFranxx/DesktopApp/README.md

 # Desktop app
- Practice with C# and SQL Server
+ Practice with C# and SQL Server for my career